spnkrtv/SemrushTestAssignment/README.md

 ## What is Kubernetes?

 Kubernetes is an open-source platform for managing and configuring containers.
 Kubernetes brings a framework to run distributed systems and helps with scaling and failover for an application, provides deployment patterns and so on.
+To start a Kubernetes single-node cluster Docker Desktop check the box **Enable Kubernetes** in Settings of Docker.

 To learn more about Kubernetes [follow here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 ## Step 1.
 Get the Docker